Skip to main content

 Who can apply for a transfer

-Most council and housing association tenants can apply.
+Most council and housing association tenants can ask for a transfer.

 Getting a tenancy transfer depends on why you want to move.